LordDeatHunter/FabricaeExNihilo/README.md

 * Silk Worms are back!
 (And easier to see)
 * Crucibles are back!
 And can potentially melt down to things that aren't lava...
 * The Broken/Crushed/Powdered Ore system has been replaced with a simple "Piece / Chunk" system.
 I felt like the old system served as nothing more than a nuisance, and ended up with something like this anyway.

-Most importantly, from a developers perspective, the entire backend is powered by JSON.
-This means almost everything is configurable, allowing you to set up the mod as you see fit.
-This means no more reliance on MineTweaker/ModTweaker.

 ## License
 Ex Nihilo Creatio is licensed under the MIT license (see the license file)